Ivan123yoo/Assignment-4./code_and_results.md

 #### **What this shows:**
 The image highlights two different clusters (represented by different colors), distinguishing features within the Sentinel-2 satellite imagery.
 This clustering approach helps in identifying variations in surface features, such as differentiating between sea ice and leads in the dataset.

-#### **Why this is useful:**
+### **Why This is Useful**
-- It provides an unsupervised classification method to analyze remote sensing imagery.
-- Helps in automating feature detection in satellite images, reducing manual interpretation.
-- Supports further analysis for environmental monitoring and climate studies.
+This approach provides an unsupervised classification method for analyzing remote sensing imagery, allowing for automated feature detection in satellite images and reducing the need for manual interpretation.
+Additionally, it supports further research in environmental monitoring and climate studies, helping to identify patterns and changes in land and water surfaces.

 # **Gaussian Mixture Model (GMM) Clustering on Sentinel-2 Bands**